-Financial institutions invest huge amounts of resources in both identifying and preventing fraud and money laundering.
+Financial institutions invest huge amounts of resources in both identifying and preventing money laundering and fraud.
 Many companies have systems that automatically flag financial transactions as ‘suspect’ using a database of static rules that generate alerts if they match for a transaction, see Figure below.
 Flagged transactions can be either withheld and/or investigated by human investigators.
-As fraud is a pattern matching problem, and many institutions have terabytes (TBs) of labelled data for historical transactions (transactions are labelled as either ‘good’ or ‘bad’), many banks and companies are investigating deep learning as a potential technology for classifying transactions as "good" or "bad", see Figure below.
+As anti-money laundering (AML) is a pattern matching problem, and many institutions have terabytes (TBs) of labelled data for historical transactions (transactions are labelled as either ‘good’ or ‘bad’), many banks and companies are investigating deep learning as a potential technology for classifying transactions as "good" or "bad", see Figure below.
 However, supervised machine learning is not a viable approach due to the typical imbalance between the number of “good” and “bad” transactions, where you may only have 1 “bad” transaction for every million transaction or more.

 Our solution will have to address the class imbalance problem, as you may have thousands or millions or good transactions for every one transaction that is known to be bad.
 Supervised machine learning algorithms, including deep learning, work best when the number of samples in each class are roughly equal.
 This is a consequence of the fact that most supervised ML algorithms maximize accuracy and reduce error.
 Unfortunately, over-sampling the minority class, undersampling the majority class, synthetic sampling, and cost-function approaches will not help us solve the class imbalance problem, due to the sheer scale of typical data imbalance.
 Other classical techniques such as One-Class support vector machines or Kernel Density Estimators (KDE) will not scale enough as they “require manual feature engineering to be effective on high-dimensional data and are limited in their scalability to large datasets”.